zackiles/elasticsearch-odm/README.md

 ***Elasticsearches internal [Tokenizers](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html) are used, and fields are analyzed.***

-*You Can specify nested fields using dot notation.*
+*You can query nested fields using dot notation.*

 Example: